RogerZhangHS/Post-Bukkit-Translation/What_to_do_post-Bukkit.md

 Can only do what can be done by modifying network packets or reusing what can be done with command blocks
 ##Notes
 With nearly everything at this point in the Minecraft community being written in Java, a Java based server would probably gain the most support.
-Using the current minecraft-server.jar is the easiest way to go, distributing patches which patch the server-code to insert ¡®our¡¯ code, allows experienced users to use java reflection to change base code, and use things we haven¡¯t implemented in the API yet.
+Using the current minecraft-server.jar is the easiest way to go, distributing patches which patch the server-code to insert â€˜ourâ€™ code, allows experienced users to use java reflection to change base code, and use things we havenâ€™t implemented in the API yet.
 Vanilla clients need to be able to connect to it.
-Quite simply, if we¡¯re looking for a post-Bukkit option, it¡¯ll have to be this way.
+Quite simply, if weâ€™re looking for a post-Bukkit option, itâ€™ll have to be this way.
 (MAJOR)
 ##Questions
 Are we going to stick to ONE protocol, or are we planning to be MULTI protocol.
-Only applies if we¡¯re going to write our own software.
+Only applies if weâ€™re going to write our own software.
-Really doesn¡¯t matter, as we can simply update the protocol as MC updates come out.
+Really doesnâ€™t matter, as we can simply update the protocol as MC updates come out.
 Mojang will probably keep updating the protocol a tiny smudge in areas, making multi protocol nearly impossible anyways.
-The current status quo is that Bukkit/MC isn¡¯t multiprotocol, so not too many people will really care for this I imagine Ownership, how will this be ¡®run¡¯ who will oversee it, who will manage it?
+The current status quo is that Bukkit/MC isnâ€™t multiprotocol, so not too many people will really care for this I imagine Ownership, how will this be â€˜runâ€™ who will oversee it, who will manage it?
 How are we going to tackle this, and work together in a proper fashion.
 Top down give back license?
 Anyone using the API has to provide access of their plugin/modification to ALL end users IF they release it publicly.
 Private plugins/modifications are subject to a different license or clause.
 This will prevent devs from picking and choosing who can use their software that they publicly released.
-Don¡¯t hurt the end user.
+Donâ€™t hurt the end user.
-I¡¯m not sure, if this will work, due to the fact that servers want, and have to be unique, e.g. i don¡¯t like end-users being able to clone my games, and run them themselves after being awake for three days straight, writing a new gamemode.
+Iâ€™m not sure, if this will work, due to the fact that servers want, and have to be unique, e.g. i donâ€™t like end-users being able to clone my games, and run them themselves after being awake for three days straight, writing a new gamemode.
 What license are we going to use?
 3-clause BSD, LGPL, Apache 2.0, MIT, etc.
 Should we use a contributor license agreement (CLA)?
 This would re-assign the copyright ownership of contributions to the project.
 We would need a means of recording this data.
 VCS like git / mercurial / svn / etc to track commits by project members.
-Having PR¡¯s accepted would require agreeing to a CLA?
+Having PRâ€™s accepted would require agreeing to a CLA?
 ##Requirements
 Can be used with an unmodified vanilla Minecraft client.
 Has an abstraction layer.
-For example, rather than having to refer to, say, Minecraft¡¯s Player object (or class specifically), plugins/mods refer to a separate independent Player object in Java.
-This means that if the Player object is removed from Minecraft, plugins/mods would not break because it was referring to this ¡°virtual¡± Player object.
+For example, rather than having to refer to, say, Minecraftâ€™s Player object (or class specifically), plugins/mods refer to a separate independent Player object in Java.
+This means that if the Player object is removed from Minecraft, plugins/mods would not break because it was referring to this â€œvirtualâ€ Player object.
 Established methods of accepting contributions (i.e. pull requests).
 Absolutely cannot utilize GPL (and possibly LGPL) so we can avoid having to face this same situation again.
 Possibility of MIT?
 <asie> I'd say LGPL with a CLA that forbids anyone from closing the source code of your contribution.
-You can¡¯t ¡®close¡¯ the source of a GPL contribution.
+You canâ€™t â€˜closeâ€™ the source of a GPL contribution.
 ##Requirements to Consider
 UNIT TESTING!!!
-As an ex-enterprise ¡®developer¡¯ we can¡¯t start a new project at a scale like this, without proper testing, we should use a good testing suite, which allows us to ensure both bleeding, and stable builds are stable as-is.
+As an ex-enterprise â€˜developerâ€™ we canâ€™t start a new project at a scale like this, without proper testing, we should use a good testing suite, which allows us to ensure both bleeding, and stable builds are stable as-is.
-Client and Server modification so users don¡¯t require using multiple systems.
+Client and Server modification so users donâ€™t require using multiple systems.
 Quality Documentation, allowing the community to pick it up, easily.
-We really really need to provide up to date documentation, allowing new users to quickly learn how ¡®it¡¯ works.
+We really really need to provide up to date documentation, allowing new users to quickly learn how â€˜itâ€™ works.
 Possibly migration guides, and tips on migrating from old systems to this system.
 Central Repository for plugins/mods.
 Why should we have one?
 (FEEDBACK)